Wappworks/sqlite-exporter/README.md

-## Using sqlite-converter
+## Using sqlite-exporter

 ### Software requirements
-sqlite-converter requires Java 6 or higher to be installed on the machine
+sqlite-exporter requires Java 6 or higher to be installed on the machine

 ### Launching the application
 From the commandline:
 - Go to the bin subdirectory
-- Run 'java -jar sqlite-converter.jar'.
+- Run 'java -jar sqlite-exporter.jar'.
 The application window will appear.

 Through the Windows explorer:
-- Double click on sqlite-converter.jar.
+- Double click on 'sqlite-exporter.jar'.
 The application window will appear.

 ### Filtering the export
 The application's export is filtered by setting up a JSON-encoded export configuration file.
 The primary sections are as follows and they are all optional: